UWM D2L Course Site Cleanup - Spring 2015

 Note: In situations where the student no longer has access to the D2L course site, the student will need to contact the instructor or department to request assistance with obtaining copies of the coursework they submitted in D2L.

-The UWM Records Officer, Brad Houston, states "Student work as described here is a public record under the UW-System general record schedule for academic records ACAD024, which gives a retention time of six months after the end of the semester (see here: http://www.uwsa.edu/gc-off/records/schedules/studentrecsboilerplateUWROC.pdf).
-If the student no longer has access to the D2L course site, the student could ask the instructor (or department) to extract the records.
+Important note: The UWM Records Officer, Brad Houston, states "Student work as described here is a public record under the UW-System general record schedule for academic records ACAD024, which gives a retention time of six months after the end of the semester (see: Student Records Reference Chart.pdf). ...
 Per the regulations set down by the Family Education Rights and Privacy Act (FERPA), students may access their own records [not just those in D2L], so long as they are retained by the university.
 Once the retention period has passed, the records may be destroyed and instructors/departments are under no obligation to produce them.
 However, if records are retained beyond the 6 month period, they may still be requested and should be produced."